 Always remember that old upholsters never die, they always recover.

 This letter was sent to me by my brother Ron who at the time, and by his own admission, was having a bit of a rough go at pursuing his interest in upholstery.
-And understandably so as he was working mostly with bare-bones tools and recycled materials.
+And understandably so, as he was working mostly with bare-bones tools and recycled materials.
 During one of our many conversations on the phone I asked how things were going.
-He said they’re coming along, slowly, due in large part to the fact that all the fabric needed to be affixed by hand, with a hammer and tacks.
+He said they’re coming along, slowly, due in large part to the fact that all the fabric being used needed to be affixed by hand with a hammer and tacks.

-Truthfully, I’m not sure who the real recipient was that day.
+Truthfully, I’m not sure who the real beneficiary was that day.
 In any event, it was most definitely a win-win.

-In the letter Ron again expressed his sincere thanks, and wrote, “Let the dream begin.”
-I still have the letter, on which I penciled, “Sponsee #1”
+In the letter, Ron again expressed his thanks, and wrote, “Let the dream begin.”
+I still have that letter, on which I penciled, “Sponsee #1”

 So, why am I telling you this?